msse-chem-280-2024/msse-chem-280-2024.github.io/day4/00-group-meeting.md

 # Class Warm Up

-Make sure all pull requests from Day 3 are merged and you've pulled the changes to your main branch!

 ## Explain xkcd
 In your groups, take 5 minutes come up with an explanatin of this [xkcd](https://xkcd.com/) webcomic.